olifolkerd/tabulator/README.md

 Events
 ================================
-A number of events are fired as a table is loaded and rendered:
+A number of events are fired as the Tabulator is loaded and rendered:

 Event | Description
 ---|---